ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 ```
 ### Step 5: Run the Sample & Register for Your Free Evaluation

-The first time you run your application, if you have not install a license, you may encounter a 'licenses not installed' exception.
+The first time you run your application, if you have not installed a license, you may encounter a 'licenses not installed' exception.

 ![Registration Exception](./assets/LicenseNotInstalledException.png "Registration Exception")